umd-lhcb/ut-hw-doc/docs/dcb/dcb_qa/dcb_qa.md

+!!! warning
+	Make sure you are grounded at all times when handling the DCB!
+Failing to do so could destroy the boards!

 The DCB has a few purposes; aggregating data, controlling the stave, and monitoring.
 It has 4 optical mezzanines with 3 VTTxs and 1 VTRx, as well as 1 master GBTx, 1 GBT-SCA, and 6 data GBTxs.
 The DCB talks to the